NAP Frequently Asked Questions

 Grants.gov will send emails to the Workspace owner and the AOR once you submit in Grants.gov.
 If you do not receive your EHBs tracking number within 3 business days of your Grants.gov submission, contact EHBs Technical Support using the BPHC Contact Form.

 In EHBs, all validation errors must be resolved before the application can be submitted to us.
-The Authorizing Official (AO) must submit the application.
+The Authorizing Official (AO) selected as the Authorized Representative in the SF-424 Part 2 section of your application must submit the application.
 After you select Submit to AO, be sure to have the AO submit the application to us before the EHBs deadline.
 The status of the application in EHBs will appear as "Application Submitted to HRSA."
+The application will move from your Not Completed application list to your Recently Completed list.

 Can I make changes to an application that I already submitted in EHBs?